syamfarh/tp/docs/DeveloperGuide.md

 EditCommand also contains a static class `EditPersonDescriptor` that stores the details to edit the person with.

-Given below is an example usage scenario and how the clone mechanism behaves at each step.
+Given below is an example usage scenario and how the edit mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.